stevencorrea/xyz-liatrio/README.md

 * SECRET_KEY (The corresponding AWS Secret Key)

 ### Resources Created
-On Terraform Apply of `init-remote-state`, Terraform will provision the following resources into AWS:
+On Terraform Apply of `aws/init-remote-state`, Terraform will provision the following resources into AWS:

 * Versioned, encrypted and private S3 bucket for State storage
 * KMS key and alias used for Server Side Encryption (SSE) of S3 bucket